amrobbins/Thor/Utilities/TensorOperations/Cub/ReductionArchitecture.md

 3. A tiled row-vector CUDA/CUB-warp backend when the reduced axes are one contiguous block with trailing values.
 4. Fixed-size segmented reduction over a logical counting/transform iterator only for genuinely disjoint reduced axes.

+The tiled path also accepts zero-copy logical permutations when stride analysis proves that the visible source is physically dense `[outer, reduction, inner]` storage.
+In that case the reducer traverses the physical source layout directly and writes the requested retained-axis dense order without materializing the permutation.
+Natural `[outer,inner]` output keeps the ordinary tuned store mapping.
+Production `[inner,outer]` output uses the shared-transpose retained writer described below so final global stores remain coalesced.

+For production `[inner,outer]` writes, eight physical warps reduce adjacent outer rows for one contiguous retained-component tile.
+Each lane owns a contiguous register packet, using the same <=16 FP32-accumulator budget and CUDA vector-packet loaders as the direct full-row family; retained widths above 512 become independent 512-component tiles rather than increasing per-thread state.
+Reduction state never leaves registers.
+Only finalized FP32 retained values are staged through a padded shared-memory tile, after which threads read that tile in transposed order and write adjacent outer coordinates contiguously in dense `[inner,outer]`.
+The largest retained tile is 8 x 512 values (about 16 KiB), there is no global reduction/permutation intermediate, and grid-stride iteration handles arbitrarily tall outputs without treating 65,535 as a `grid.x` architectural limit.

 The tiled path views the input as `[outer, reduction, inner]` and selects a layout-aware kernel by trailing width.
 For `inner <= 32`, each physical warp owns the complete trailing row and a private two-stage `cuda::memcpy_async` global-to-shared pipeline.
 The pipeline copies several complete consecutive rows as one contiguous slab and overlaps